How to Spend 3 Days in Lisbon

-After spending a wonderful activity-packed week exploring Morocco, I was looking forward to slowing things down on the next leg of my trip, Lisbon.
-While most of our week in Portugal was spent taking day trips from Lisbon,Β we spent three days venturing off into the colorful neighborhoods of the city.
+After spending a wonderful activity-packed week exploring Morocco, I looked forward to slowing things down on the next leg of my trip, Lisbon.
+While most of our week in Portugal was spent taking day trips from Lisbon, we spent three days venturing off into the city’s colorful neighborhoods.

 Here’s a guide to spending 3 days in Lisbon: